Postgraduate Course: Python Programming (MATH11199)

 ||College||College of Science and Engineering

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 |Summary||The practical use of computing to support mathematics is of key interest to those who wish to apply mathematics to real-world problems.
 This course will seek to introduce modern programming concepts and development methods to students with little or no background in computing using the computing language Python.

 This course introduces modern programming concepts and practice for students with little or no background in computing using the computer language Python.
-In particular, the course will start with a presentation of programming basics including data types and structures as they exist in Python.
-Following this loops and conditional execution will be introduced and discussed - this will lead to a presentation of vectorisation and efficiency.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| This course is only available to Mathematics MSc and Finance, Technology & Policy MSc students.

 |Academic year 2020/21, Not available to visiting students (SS1)

 |Learning and Teaching activities (Further Info)

 Summative Assessment Hours 1,